Repurposed kitchen scraps. You can regrow certain vegetables with just a little tray of water and a spot near the window.

 These can be regrown to full size.
 Cut off the bottom 2-3 inches of the stalk and place in a tall glass with shallow water.
 Within one week, new regrowth should start to show from the centre.

 There are many other veggies you can regrow using a small scrap from the original food.
 The following foods can start off being regrown in water, but should be transferred to soil for full growth and harvest:

 - Cilantro (coriander)

 - Sweet potatoes

-You can also save the seeds from lemons, apples, cherries, nectarines, peppers (both hot and sweet), peaches, pumpkins, tomatoes, and plums to grow your own fruits and veggies!
-Before you know it, you could be growing most of your produce!
+You can also save the seeds from lemons, apples, cherries, nectarines, peppers, peaches, pumpkins, tomatoes, and plums to grow your own fruits and veggies!

 What veggies are you regrowing?
-What have you used them for?
-Share with me below!
+What have you used them in?
+Share in the comments below.

 9 Best Herbs and Vegetable You Can Grow Indoors in Water.
 Balcony Garden Web.
 Retrieved from https://balconygardenweb.com/best-herbs-and-vegetable-you-can-grow-indoors-in-water/